 Mr. Goodman routinely advises corporate boards and board committees, including on issues relating to compliance and governance, and he has conducted numerous internal investigations.
 He frequently gives advice in high-risk matters involving the interplay of civil litigation, criminal liability and fiduciary obligations.
 He is admitted to practice before the New York State Courts, the U.S. District Courts for the Southern and Eastern Districts of New York and two U.S. Courts of Appeals.

-Mr. Goodman is recommended by Chambers USA (2010–2021), where clients describe him as “very intelligent, pragmatic and thoughtful.”
+Mr. Goodman is recommended by Chambers USA (2010–2022), where clients describe him as “a seasoned litigator with impressive common sense” and “very intelligent, pragmatic and thoughtful.”
 He is said to be an “outstanding lawyer” with a “great combination of street smarts and book knowledge” and “very smart, collegial and analytical” in his approach to complex cases.
 He is further commended by his peers for his “good judgment and excellent courtroom instincts.”
-Mr. Goodman is also recognized as a Leading Lawyer by The Legal 500 US (2021), where he is described as “a stellar attorney,” “an outstanding litigator and advisor” and “an excellent communicator.”
+Mr. Goodman is also recognized as a Leading Lawyer by The Legal 500 US (2022), where he is described as “a very talented lawyer who provides excellent client service,” “a stellar attorney,” “an outstanding litigator and advisor” and “an excellent communicator.”
 He has been recognized as a National and Local Litigation Star in the IFLR Benchmark Litigation Guide (2010, 2012–2021) and as a “Life Sciences Star” by LMG Life Sciences (2018-2020).

 Mr. Goodman is a co-editor and co-author of Defending Corporations and Individuals in Government Investigations (Thomson Reuters, 4th Edition, 2017–2018), and he recently authored a chapter on Limited Liability Companies for New York Business Litigation (The New York Law Journal, 6th Edition, 2018).
 He has also authored various articles.